twilio/twilio-csharp/README.md

 This will result in the `hostname` transforming from `api.twilio.com` to `api.sydney.au1.twilio.com`.

-## Ways to Enable Debug Logging
+## Enable debug logging
 There are two ways to enable debug logging in the default HTTP client.
 You can create an environment variable called `TWILIO_LOG_LEVEL` and set it to `debug` or you can set the LogLevel variable on the client as debug:

 ```csharp
 TwilioClient.SetLogLevel("debug");
 ```

-## Handling Exceptions
+## Handle exceptions

-For an example on how to handle exceptions in this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/csharp-dotnet/usage-guide#handling-errors).
+For an example on how to handle exceptions in this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/csharp-dotnet/usage-guide#handle-errors).

-## Generating TwiML
+## Generate TwiML

 To control phone calls, your application needs to output [TwiML][twiml].